Home Inspection, Sewer, Radon and Underwater

-Video sewer inspections are done using a small video camera on a long cable that is inserted into the sewer line.
-Reportable conditions requiring repairs or even replacement of the entire line occur in all ages of homes, even new construction as shown in the video to the left.
+Video sewer inspections are done using a video camera on a long cable inserted into the sewer line.
+Reportable conditions requiring repairs or even replacement of the entire line occur in all ages of homes, even new construction, as shown in the video to the left.
 The only way to know what a sewer line looks like is to put a camera in it.

-The camera used for this inspection is designed for this purpose and the entire video is recorded digitally and uploaded to the web.
-Via email I provide a written report and a link to your sewer video.
+The camera used for this inspection is designed for this purpose, and the entire video is recorded digitally and uploaded to the web.
+Then, I send you a written report and a link to the sewer video.
 These can then easily be forwarded to anyone needing a copy.
 To the left are actual video inspections performed by me.
-The second video is new construction!
-Sewer inspections are $150.
+The second video was new construction!
+Sewer inspections are $160.

-By now you probably know that radon is a bad gas and you don't want it in your home.
-There is a lot of information on the EPA's website regarding this topic and certainly explains more than is needed here but I'll give you the nutshell version.
+By now, you probably know that radon is a harmful gas, and you don't want it in your home.
+There is a lot of information on the EPA's website regarding this topic, which certainly explains more than is needed here, but I'll give you the information in a nutshell.
 Radon comes from the decomposing granite in the soil and enters through basements and slabs.
-Because this comes from the soil, the age of the structure has nothing to do with concentrations of radon inside the home.
-The good news is that even though radon is bad and can kill you the remediation is relatively simple and in most cases the radon levels can be brought back to safe levels for less than $2000.
-The test is really simple and is done using a special monitor that is placed on the lowest habitable level of the home and left for 48 hours to sample the air.
-When the testing is done I generate a report that looks like the one to the left and send you a .pdf version via email.
-Radon Testing is only $155.
+Because this comes from the earth, the age of the structure has nothing to do with radon concentrations inside the home.
+The good news is that even though radon is terrible and can kill you, the remediation is relatively simple.In most cases, the radon levels can be lowered to safe or even atmospheric levels.
+The test is straightforward and is done using a special monitor placed on the home's lowest level and left for 48 hours to sample the air.
+When the testing is done, a report that looks like the one to the left will be sent to you.
+Radon Testing is only $165.